How to spot a Series A 47 days before the deck lands in your inbox.

 You don’t need partner-grade tooling.
 You need builder-grade signal.

 Harmonic, Tracxn, and Affinity are €1k–€10k/mo because they serve fund-grade procurement.
-The developer-investor was priced out of the category, not by methodology, but by sales motion.
+Smaller check-writers were priced out of the category not by methodology, but by sales motion.
 Pull the sales motion out and the same data ladder runs at €9.97/mo.

 4.